bolah2009/js-todo/README.md

 This is the fourth project of the Main JavaScript curriculum at [Microverse](https://www.microverse.org/) - @microverseinc

-The objective is to create a simple todo app by using JavaScript factory function and module pattern with the concepts of Single Responsibility and Tightly Coupled Objects.The features of the page also include:
+The objective is to create a simple todo app by using JavaScript factory function and module pattern with the concepts of Single Responsibility and Tightly Coupled Objects.The features of the app also include:

-[COMING SOON]
+- Create, edit and update todos
+- Create project to be associated with todo
+- Delete or mark todo as complete

 ### Development